The Book of Man sex columnist

 The Book of Man does wonderful work exploring what masculinity, and being a man / father / employer / partner / decent human means in the 21st century.
-In my fortnightly column I encourage men to join the sex positive conversations being had elsewhere in society by sugar-coating some often difficult-to-swallow reality pills with my trademark dry wit.
+In my monthly column I encourage men to join the sex positive conversations being had elsewhere in society by sugar-coating some often difficult-to-swallow reality pills with my trademark dry wit.

-Fitness and wellness writer
+Fitt fitness and wellness writer

 Come Friday night, you’re more likely to find me at barre than at the bar.
 I’m happier waking up the next day lifting weights above my head or at spin class than with a spinning head.
-As a writer for Fitt – the fitness and wellness world’s answer to Time Out – I combine business with pleasure, attending the latest fitness and foody openings before writing up sharp, snappy copy.
+As a writer for Fitt – the fitness and wellness world’s answer to Time Out – I combined business with pleasure, attending the latest fitness and foody openings before writing up sharp, snappy copy.

 The Sun showbiz reporter